Graduate Employee Teaching Support

 This guide identifies six principles that can help you lead your course in times of heightened complexity in the world outside your classroom.

-GE Specific Events during Fall 2024
+GE Specific Events during Winter 2025

 GE Teaching Awards